From cognac truffles to oysters to singles’ soirees, Galavante

 Go Underground at Little Branch

 Planning a midnight rendezvous?
-Meet up at this dimly lit dungeon, which is built for mischief.
+Meet up at this dimly lit cellar spot, which is built for mischief.
 An incognito door in a small corner brick building gives way to snug booths and a chill bar, where mixologists customize drinks for each customer.
 It’s cash only, which adds to the illicit appeal.
-Bring plenty of it; the vibe may be 1920s, but the prices are 2013.
+Bring plenty of it; the vibe may be 1920s, but the prices are up to date.

 The buzz: Little Branch is famous for its mojitos.
 Wet your whistle and then catch a late-night jazz performance Sundays to Thursdays.